modelscope/data-juicer/demos/README.md

 - Data (`data`)
   - This folder contains some sample datasets.

+- Data process loop (`data_process_loop`)
+  - This demo analyzes and processes a dataset, providing a comparison of statistical information before and after the processing.

 - Data visualization diversity (`data_visualization_diversity`)
   - This demo analyzes the verb-noun structure of the SFT dataset and plots its diversity in sunburst format.